mikeroswell/Hill-BEF/README.md

 - "Rmds" contains .rmd documents comprised of text and code developed for this project.

-It should be possible to run all scripts in "code/" from the parent directory to recreate all analyses and figures in the published MS. For archived files, mileage will vary; we recommend reaching out to the authsors directly with any questions about this content.
+It should be possible to run all scripts in the top level of "code/" from the parent directory to recreate all analyses and figures in the published MS. For archived files, mileage will vary; we recommend reaching out to the authsors directly with any questions about this content.

-We expect that the files from the top-level of the "code" and "data" directories at a minimum will be archived according to journal guidelines by the time of publication.

 ```
 Hill-BEF